What is Radiologic Technology?

 Want to learn more about careers in radiography?
 Check out the American Society of Radiologic Technologists and the U.S. Department of Labor's Occupational Outlook Handbook for national job outlook information.

 This is an annual measurement of the number of students that began the program divided by the number of students that actually completed the program.
+The program's completion rate for 2016 was 71%.
+10 of the 14 students expected to graduate in 2016 did so.
 From 2012-2016 the average completion rate was 67%.

 Credentialing Examination Pass Rate - 2012 through 2016

 This is the number of students that pass the American Registry of Radiologic Technologists (ARRT) certification examination on the first attempt from the program.
 The figure reflects an average over a five-year span.
-The program's credentialing examination pass rate stated as an average from the years 2012 through 2016, is 92% (62 out 65 examinees) of graduates from this program taking the ARRT certification examination passed on the first attempt.
+The five-year average of students passing the examination on the first attempt in 2012-2016 is 92%.
+60 out of 65 examinees passed the registry exam on their first attempt.

 This is the number of students that gain employment in the radiologic sciences within one year of graduation versus the number that graduate and are actively seeking employment.
-The figure reflects an average over a five-year span from Jan 2011- Dec 2015.
-100% of the graduates who responded to the survey indicated that they had found work in imaging within 1 year of graduation (22 respondents indicated both year of graduation and time line of imaging employment).
+The figure reflects an average over a five-year span.
+16 of the 16 respondents reported being employed in imaging within 1 year of graduating, demonstrating a job placement rate of 100%.

 The mission of the radiography program at Holyoke Community College is to graduate students with an associate degree in science in the curriculum of radiology technology and provide the skills and knowledge necessary to enter medical imaging professions.
 In addition the program supports the overall HCC mission as stated in the college catalog.